What is Rh-negative blood?

 How did I get Rh-negative blood?

 If baby is Rh-negative too, it won’t.
-But if baby’s Rh-positive, your body could start making antibodies to attack the positive Rh factor in baby’s blood.
+But if baby is Rh-positive, your body could start making antibodies to attack the positive Rh factor in baby’s blood.

-The good news is, as long as you’re seeking prenatal care, your doctor can be on top of an Rh incompatibility and head off problems (see next page for treatments, prevention and resources).
+The good news is, as long as you’re seeking prenatal care, your doctor can be on top of an Rh incompatibility and head off problems.

 What’s the best way to treat Rh incompatibility?